-The training materials for a human-centered automated bridge inspection training simulator (HABITS) are near completion.
-With further improvement, the HABITS will be used to train the first group of trainees in bridge inspector/pilot tasks.
+The general framework and contents of a human-centered automated bridge inspection training simulator (HABITS) have been developed.
+With further improvement, the HABITS will be ready for use in bridge inspector/pilot training.

 Circumstance affecting project or budget.
 (Please describe any challenges encountered or anticipated that might affect the completion of the project within the time, scope and fiscal constraints set forth in the agreement, along with recommended solutions to those problems).